SAP/spartacus-docs/_pages/dev/global-configuration-in-spartacus.md

 You do not need to provide defaults for all required configurations.
 For example, it may be difficult to choose reasonable defaults for some options.
 In this case, it is recommended to use config validators to validate the configuration and warn (in development mode) if a required config is missing.

-**Note:** Default configurations are provided in the same way as any other configuration.
+**Note:** Using `provideDefaultConfig` and `provideDefaultConfigFactory` are the preferred ways to provide default configurations in libraries.
+Using `provideDefaultConfig` inside libraries helps avoid issues with the default configuration overwriting the one that is provided in the shell app (which can occur because of the order of the imports).

 ## Overriding Values